Our Natural World!

 Homework books are to be returned no later than the following Thursday.

-Chestnut Class have PE on Tuesday and Thursday.
+Chestnut Class have PE on Thursday morning.

 Please ensure your child has a PE kit in school.